allison-d/Cluster/README.md

 runApp("path to the code directory")

 ## Test Datasets
-There are two test datasets that are available for ShinyCluster.
+There are two test datasets that are available for ScopeCluster.
 The first dataset contains Mass Spec features for lipid molecules [2] and the second dataset contains PFAS molecules [3].
-These CSV files can be used as examples for running ShinyCluster.
+These CSV files can be used as examples for running ScopeCluster.
 Both datasets include a CSV file that includes that
 Mass Spec features and a CSV file that specifies the group colors.
 In addition, the lipid dataset includes a CSV file that includes sample comparison abundance data.
 Once the app is open, the files for these two test datasets can be uploaded in the following tabs:

 ### Lipid set